Cold Forging And Hot Forging:What Is The Difference

 2. Temperature Control: Maintaining precise and uniform temperatures is critical in hot forging.

-Specialized heating equipment and controlled heating cycles are essential to achieve the desired Material Properties and forgeability.
+Specialized heating equipment and controlled heating cycles are essential to achieve the desired material properties and forgeability.

 3. Reduced Forming Forces: The elevated temperatures in hot forging reduce the required forming forces compared to cold forging.